Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/welcome-&-setup.md

 Windows| [MobaXterm](https://mobaxterm.mobatek.net/download.html) <br> [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 Linux| Konsole, Terminal, etc. (should be pre-installed but depends on the desktop environment you are running)

-To download the workshop materials, in your terminal window navigate to where you want to download the files onto your local machine.
+Although not required since the workshop materials will remain available on the [GitHub repository](https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021), you may download the workshop materials to your local computer.
+In your terminal window, navigate to where you want to download the files on your local machine.
 Then execute the following command:

 ```bash
 git clone https://github.com/Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/
 ```

+If it is unclear how to do this, it should become more clear after our UNIX lesson on day 1.

+**NOTE:** We will be updating the materials in the week proceeding the workshop to get everything ready, therefore if you choose to download the workshop materials, please make sure to do this again after the workshop has started to get the most up-to-date version.

 ---